wonsiks/BadukMegapack/README.md

 Lizzie will check new Leela Zero Best-network weight file when it starts.

-(Bonus) Here's a light version of Lizzie installer for 32bit Windows without GPU.<br>
+(Bonus) Here's a light version of Megapack installer for 32bit Windows without GPU.<br>
 <a href="https://drive.google.com/uc?export=download&id=1HFDqtFOUf5DD0L0v6dEfAktRS9922Kvy">download1</a> | <a href="http://naver.me/5loiOVo0">download2</a>

 For more information visit https://blog.naver.com/wonsiksnz